LeeAnnEditor/o365hq/blog/Timeline Volume Licensing Order.md

 -   ::: {.content}
     ### 4

-    IT Partner converts a Quote in to the Invoice *from a few minutes to a few hours*
+    IT Partner converts a Quote into an Invoice *from a few minutes to a few hours*
     :::